-If you have objects you'd like to hide in either mobile or desktop view, click the object, then click the Visibility icon in the Properties Panel.
+If you have objects you'd like to hide in either mobile or desktop view, click the object, then click the Visibility icon in the Properties tab.

-You can also control visibility by clicking Page Contents on the lower left of the Page Builder.
+You can also control visibility by clicking Contents on the lower left of the Page Builder.

-When you select objects within the Page Builder, the Page Contents Panel will automatically highlight and scroll to that object.
+When you select objects within the Builder, the Contents panel will automatically highlight and scroll to that object.
 You'll see an eye when the element is visible or a solid circle if it's not.
 Click to toggle between the two.

-Moving elements between page sections and unparenting nested elements
+Moving elements between sections and unparenting nested elements

-By default, if any element is moved between page sections, it will be moved in both views.
-To move elements outside of a page section without actually changing page sections, hold down the Command key (mac) or Control key (windows) while you drag an element.
-You'll see a reminder of this anytime you move an element from one page section to another without holding down Command or Control.
+By default, if any element is moved between sections, it will be moved in both views.
+To move elements outside of a section without changing both views, hold down the Command key (Mac) or Control key (Windows) while you drag an element.
+You'll see a reminder of this anytime you move an element from one section to another without holding down Command or Control.

 If multiple elements are nested in a box, moving those elements in one view, will also move all elements in the other view.
 You can also use Command/Control+click to unparent an item in one view and move it independently of the other view.

-You'll see a warning if any of your objects are out of the bounds on your landing page.
+You'll see a warning if any of your objects are out of the bounds on your content.
 Just move the object within your page boundaries, or hide it, to remove the warning.
-You can also disable out-of-bounds warnings using the checkbox on the upper right of the Page Builder.
+You can also disable out-of-bounds warnings using the checkbox on the upper right of the Builder.

 Modifying an existing page to be mobile responsive